Program132/PRC/doc.md

 ## math

-* How can I set my value with a calcul ?
+* How can I set my variable with a calcul ?

 `math add MyVar 10`